Mahad Satyagraha

 Mahad Satyagraha or Chavdar Tale Satyagraha was a satyagraha led by B. R. Ambedkar on 20 March 1927 to allow untouchables to use water in a public tank in Mahad (currently in Raigad district), Maharashtra, India.
 The day (20 March) is observed as Social Empowerment day in India.

 Background

 By the Indian caste system, untouchables (Dalits) were segregated from the other Hindu castes.
 They were banned from using water bodies and roads which were used by other Hindu castes.
 In August 1923, Bombay Legislative Council passed a resolution that people from the depressed classes should be allowed to use places which were built and maintained by the government.
 In January 1924, Mahad which was part of the Bombay Province passed the resolution in its municipal council to enforce the act.
 But it was failed to implement because of the protest from the savarna Hindus.

 Satyagraha

 In 1927, Ambedkar decided to launch a satyagraha (nonviolent resistance) to assert their rights to use water in the public places.

-Mahad, a town in Konkan, was selected for the event because it had a nucleus of support from 'caste hindus'.
+Mahad, a town in Konkan, was selected for the event because it had a nucleus of support from few 'upper caste hindus'.